websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/channels-reference-guide.md

 ## Notification Queue

-Liferay Commerce can be configured to send email notifications that are triggered by a variety of store events.
+Liferay Commerce can be configured to send email notifications that are triggered by a variety of events.
 When an event triggers a notification (for example, an order is placed), the notification is logged in the channel's _Notification Queue_ tab.
 By default, the Liferay Commerce instance checks whether a notification has been sent every 15 minutes and deletes any unsent notifications after 43200 minutes (30 days).

 See the [Configuring the Commerce Notification Queue](../../../store-administration/sending-emails/configuring-the-commerce-notification-queue.md) article for more information.